subscan-explorer/subscan-multisig-react/README.md

 #### 1.Perform a Multi-sig balance transfer

-Click "Initiate extrinsic," enter the transfer parameters, choose the submission method you want, click the corresponding button to submit
+Click "Initiate extrinsic," enter the parameters, choose the submission method you want, click the corresponding button to submit

 The member account that initiates the multi-sig transfer needs to hold a few token balance to pay for the network fees.
 Otherwise, the extrinsic will fail, and an error of "LiquidityRestrictions" will be raised.